Teaching & Learning with Technology

-IS also provides support for faculty teaching in the form of pedagogy and technology training and programs to support the innovative use of technology within the curriculum.
+IS also provides support for faculty teaching in the form of pedagogy, technology training and programs to support the innovative use of technology within the curriculum.
 Programs include the Teaching with Technology workshop series and the annual Tempel Summer Institute.
 Instructional Technology also regularly offers programs in collaboration with the Joy Shechtman Mankoff Center for Teaching & Learning.

 Faculty needing assistance with the use of technology in teaching can contact their departmental instructional technology liaison.
-Instructional technology liaisons can provide guidance in the selection, implementation and use of technologies in teaching and learning.
+Instructional technology liaisons can provide guidance in the selection, implementation, and use of technologies in teaching and learning.
 Liaisons also facilitate academic software purchases and provide instruction to classes